Interfacial friction dictates long-range force propagation in tissues

-During the growth (stage I, $t-t_0<\tau$), there exists a negative correlation between the magnitude of peak and the propagation speed characterized by $v_{peak}(t)=\Delta r_{peak}(t)/\Delta t$ ($\Delta$ denotes the difference between two consecutive time points).
-As shown in Fig. \ref{fig:peak}(B), $v_{peak}(t)$ calculated over all the samples in stage I ($t-t_0<\tau$) is plotted against the magnitude of peak $u_{peak}(t)$, and the black straight line corresponds to $v_{peak}(t)u_{peak}(t)=0.4 \mu \mathrm{m}^2/\mathrm{min}$.
+During stage I, there exists a negative correlation between the magnitude of peak and the propagation speed characterized by $v_{peak}(t)=\Delta r_{peak}(t)/\Delta t$ ($\Delta$ denotes the difference between two consecutive frames along time).
+As shown in Fig. \ref{fig:peak}B, $v_{peak}(t)$ calculated over all the samples in stage I is plotted against the magnitude of peak $u_{peak}(t)$, and the black straight line corresponds to $v_{peak}(t)u_{peak}(t)=0.4 \mu \mathrm{m}^2/\mathrm{min}$.
 This infers that a faster propagation of the deformation corresponds to a smaller extent of the deformation.

 Another feature of the displacement field worth noticing is the slopes of the rise and decay around the peak.
-In Fig. \ref{fig:peak}(C), we exhibit a typical sample with its smoothed displacement over 11 minutes after apoptosis in a log-log plot.
+Figure~\ref{fig:peak}C exhibits a typical sample plot of its smoothed displacement over 11 minutes after apoptosis in a log-log plot.
 The near-center displacement $u_r(r<r_{peak})$ grows essentially in a linear way with respect to $r$, whereas the slope of decay in the displacement field $u_r(r>r_{peak})$ follows essentially a $1/r$ dependency.
-To investigate the tails exponent of $u_r$ quantitatively, we plot the rescaled displacement $\tilde{u}_r=u_r/u_{peak}$ for multiple samples in Fig. \ref{fig:peak}(D).
-Experimental noises from optical defects (which we estimated to be on the order of 0.03 $\mu$m) have been removed from the data and thus improving the quality of the fit.
-The inset of Fig. \ref{fig:peak}(D) shows the sample-wise fitted tail powers which has a mean $-1.00\pm 0.18 $ (90\% confidence interval, two gray lines).
+To investigate the tails exponent of $u_r$ quantitatively, we plot the rescaled displacement $\tilde{u}_r=u_r/u_{peak}$ for multiple samples in Fig. \ref{fig:peak}D. Experimental noises from optical defects (which we estimated to be on the order of 0.03 $\mu$m) have been removed from the data and thus improving the quality of the fit.
+The inset of Fig. \ref{fig:peak}D shows the sample-wise fitted tail powers which has a mean $-1.00\pm 0.18 $ (90\% confidence interval, two gray lines).